iacmac-web-tools/amr-cloud-hugo/content/en/project/darmis-2018/index.md

 ### Organizers
 - Interregional Association for Clinical Microbiology and Antimicrobial Chemotherapy (IACMAC)
-- Russian Society of Urology
+- Russian Society of Urologists

 ### Annotation
-The data on antibiotic resistance of isolates of community-acquired uropathogens recovered from middle urine are presented:
+The data on antibiotic resistance of community-acquired uropathogens isolated from midstream urine samples of:
 - adults with symptomatic UTI (cystitis, pyelonephritis)
 - children and adolescents under 18 years with symptomatic UTI (cystitis, pyelonephritis)
 - pregnant women with symptomatic UTI (cystitis and pyelonephritis) and asymptomatic bacteriuria